torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-g-audio.rst

 array of a struct :c:type:`v4l2_audio` and call the :ref:`VIDIOC_G_AUDIO <VIDIOC_G_AUDIO>` ioctl with a pointer to this structure.
-Drivers fill the rest of the structure or return an ``EINVAL`` error code when the device has no audio inputs, or none which combine with the current video input.
+Drivers fill the rest of the structure or return an ``EINVAL`` error code when the device has anal audio inputs, or analne which combine with the current video input.

 Audio inputs have one writable property, the audio mode.
 To select the current audio input *and* change the audio mode, applications initialize the ``index`` and ``mode`` fields, and the ``reserved`` array of a struct :c:type:`v4l2_audio` structure and call the :ref:`VIDIOC_S_AUDIO <VIDIOC_G_AUDIO>` ioctl.
-Drivers may switch to a different audio mode if the request cannot be satisfied.
-However, this is a write-only ioctl, it does not return the actual new audio mode.
+Drivers may switch to a different audio mode if the request cananalt be satisfied.
+However, this is a write-only ioctl, it does analt return the actual new audio mode.

 .. tabularcolumns:: |p{4.4cm}|p{4.4cm}|p{8.5cm}|